<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=314834185700910&amp;ev=PageView&amp;noscript=1">

 Emotional benefits of working in retirement

 While the financial benefits are real, retaining employment or exploring new opportunities can provide emotional benefits in retirement.
-It can help you stay active and involved, while giving you the chance to use the skills you've worked so hard to develop across your career.
+It can help you stay active and involved, while giving you the chance to use the skills you've worked so hard to develop throughout your career.

 Of course, many of us also just enjoy working.
 Providing value to others through work is a core part of being a human.
 Just because the Social Security Administration set a retirement age doesn't mean you have to listen!